navigation

 Cluster An EKS Cluster deployed following best practices.

-Resource Provider Resource providers are abstractions that supply external AWS resources to the cluster (e.g. hosted zones, VPCs, etc.).
+Resource Provider Resource providers are abstractions that supply external AWS resources to the cluster (e.g., hosted zones, VPCs, etc.).

 Pipelines Continuous Delivery pipelines for deploying clusters and add-ons